 Station team

-• Our Manager, Charlotte Foale, joined CPBS in 2007.
+Our Station Manager, Charlotte Foale, joined CPBS in 2007.
 Charlotte was born in England and has lived in New Zealand and the United States prior to moving to Costa Rica.
 She first visited CPBS in 2007 as a volunteer, with a plan to stay for three months, which she soon realized was not a likely timeline.
 She now lives in San Francisco de Tortuguero with her husband, Manuel, and her son, Emanuel.
 She is fluent in both English and Spanish.
 She oversees station logistics and day-to-day functionality.
 Charlotte is passionate about her position and has been a vital part of CPBS since the day she arrived.
 She supports the scientists who visit CPBS, has built and maintains meaningful relationships with the local community, and is a brilliant steward for the local environment.

-• Manuel, our Field Coordinator began work with CPBS in 2012.
+Manuel Arias, our Field Coordinator began work with CPBS in 2012.
 Manuel is a born naturalist.
 Having grown up in Guapiles and worked outside for most of his life, he is an expert in the local wildlife.
 He uses his ecological knowledge and expertise to work with interns and volunteers to maintain most of our long-term monitoring projects, helps to develop the logistics of new projects, and uses his handyman knowledge and expertise to keep the station running.

 Board of Directors